archseer/enigma/README.md

 people to learn Erlang internals.
 We also get a platform to quickly iterate on ideas for inclusion into BEAM.

-##### Why Rust?

-I read the BEAM book followed by the Rust book.
-Two birds with one stone?

 ## Installation

 Only prerequisite to building Enigma is Rust.
 Use [rustup](https://rustup.rs/) to install the latest nightly rust.
-At this time we don't support stable / beta anymore, because we're relying on async/await, which is scheduled to run in stable some time in 2019.
+At this time we don't support stable / beta anymore, because we're relying on async/await, which is scheduled to run in stable some time in Q3 2019.

-To boot up OTP you will also need to compile the standard library first.
-At the moment, that relies on the regular BEAM build system:
+To boot up OTP you will also need to compile the standard library.
+At the moment, that relies on the BEAM build system:

 ```bash
 git submodule update --init --depth 1